Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

      <p align="center"> <a href="https://youtu.be/m1FABQtAjgU"><img src="https://img.youtube.com/vi/m1FABQtAjgU/0.jpg"></img></a></p>
 There is also a white paper which can be found [here](https://www.haivision.com/resources/white-paper/srt-protocol-technical-overview/) or [there](https://github.com/Haivision/srt/issues/479).
 The API is fully documented on [GitHub](https://github.com/Haivision/srt).
+A very good source of info is the [SRT Cookbook](https://srtlab.github.io/srt-cookbook/).

 ***